tremo123/Ogar-unlimited/Newfeatures.md

 12. ffaMaxLB: Maximum amount of people to be listed in the leaderboard
 13. splitSpeed: Splitting Speed
 14. autopause: 1 = on (default) 0 = off
+15. randomEjectedMassColor: 1 = on, 0 = off

 ## OP